kleiton0x00/CRLF-one-liner/README.md

 # CRLF-one-liner
-A simple Bash one liner with aim to automize CRLF vulnerability scanning.
+A simple Bash one liner with aim to automate CRLF vulnerability scanning.
 This is an extremely helpful and practical One liner for Bug Hunters, which helps you find CRLF missconfiguration in every possible method.
 Simply replace the links in subdomains.txt with the URL you want to target.
 This will help you scan for CRLF vulnerability without the need of an external tool.
 What you have to do is to copy-and-paste the commands into your terminal and finger crossed for any possible CRLF.

 ## One-Liner Payload